Getty Images

 Social media and social networking appear to be interchangeable terms, but they serve different use cases.
 Learn the difference between social media and social networking.

-While the terms social media and social network seem to be interchangeable, they have distinct differences.
+While the terms social media and social networking seem to be interchangeable, they have distinct differences.
 Essentially, social media is a platform for broadcasting information, whereas social networking is a platform for communicating with one another.
 Social media is a communications channel, whereas, in social networking, the communication has a two-way nature.
 Let's dive deeper into the difference between social media and social networking.

 What is social media?